About the course

 How school placements work

-We have 25 secondary schools in the Devon, Plymouth and Cornwall, offering placement options for applicants.
-To view a map of our member schools click HERE
+We have 27 secondary schools in the Devon, Plymouth and Cornwall, offering placement options for applicants.
+To view a map of our member schools click HERE or see list HERE

 How placements are decided

 Decisions about placements are lead by applicant preferences and needs.
 Applicants might want to train close to home.
 In some cases applicants want to train in a school where there is a particular curriculum strength; in other cases applicants may have been a TA at the school and wish to build on this relationship.
 Whatever the reason, one of our first conversations with you will be 'where do you want to undertake your main placement?'.
 Of course, we cannot guarantee that we can find the perfect match, but our commitment is to try to find a school that matches your needs.